SAG Infotech Official Tax Blog Big Discount for Tax Experts

 Section 269SU & Purpose Under Income Tax

 Section 269SU was introduced by the government to push digital payments and a cashless economy.
-The government is motivating low-cost digital modes of payment like BHIM UPI, Aadhaar Pay, UPI-QR Code, NEFT, certain debit cards, RTGS etc so that cashless economy Is GST actually stimulating or discouraging cashless economy?
-The same can be understood with this case study of a restaurant in Mumbai.
-Read more can be promoted.
+The government is motivating low-cost digital modes of payment like BHIM UPI, Aadhaar Pay, UPI-QR Code, NEFT, certain debit cards, RTGS etc so that a cashless economy can be promoted.

-Section 269SU applies to the business establishments having annual turnover of more than INR 50 crores i.e. it is mandatory for such businesses with an annual turnover of more than INR 50 crores to facilitate their customers with prescribed low-cost digital modes of payment.
+Section 269SU applies to business establishments having an annual turnover of more than INR 50 crores i.e. such businesses with an annual turnover of more than INR 50 crores must facilitate their customers with prescribed low-cost digital modes of payment.

-Besides, the government has made it mandatory for the bank or the payment system provider to not to impose any charges or merchant discount rate on the customers and the merchants as well for using the methods of payments stated u/s 269SU.
+Besides, the government has made it mandatory for the bank or the payment system provider not to impose any charges or merchant discount rates on the customers and the merchants as well for using the methods of payments stated u/s 269SU.

 The costs paid towards these modes of payment have to be borne by the banks or the Reserve Bank of India.